opencontainers/runc/man/runc-restore.8.md

 **--pid-file** _path_
 : Specify the file to write the initial container process' PID to.

-**--no-subreaper**
-: Disable the use of the subreaper used to reap reparented processes.

 **--no-pivot**
 : Do not use pivot root to jail process inside rootfs.
 This should not be used except in exceptional circumstances, and may be unsafe from the security